 Not only is the SC’s indoor environment inspiring, but we continue this environment outside with our Outdoor Nature Playground.
 Children have daily access to this fenced-in playground which continues the same curriculum areas outside as indoors: Large Motor, Sand, Water Play, Building, Music (including a large stage), Books, and of course, a Garden.
 Even our youngest children have their own toddler playground where they can experience the outdoors in a safe but enjoyable manner.
 Currently, the SC is the only Certified Nature Explore Classroom in South Dakota.
 This honor recognizes SC’s commitment to connecting children with nature.
 A tour of this inspiring indoor environment and outdoor nature playground is always encouraged before parents make any decisions.

-- Charge Period: Bookstore charge accounts will be available beginning one week before the start of each semester and the ability to charge will continue until the end of the course add period.
+- Charge Period: Bookstore charge accounts will be available beginning two weeks before the start of each semester and the ability to charge will continue until the end of the course add period.